-- 5.4.1 The Secretary will grant: - a) Sick leave on pay up to the employee's entitlement as set out below; or - b) Sick leave without pay on production of a medical certificate - i) Employees will be entitled to 10 days sick leave for each 12 month period of service with the Ministry of Education.
-Unused sick leave is accumulated; - ii) Sick leave is to be computed in consecutive working days, but no deduction will be made for absences of less than two hours; - iii) Where an employee is absent on sick leave for two or more days and a non-work day(s) intervenes no deduction will be made for that non-work day(s); - iv) The Secretary may decide that paid sick leave of any special nature of up to two years shall not be included in the aggregate of sick leave taken, but noted on the employee's leave record.
-Such leave may include periods of work-related sickness caused by infection, disease, injury, or other health-related reason, not compensated by ACC;
+- 5.4.1 The Secretary will grant: - a) Sick leave on pay up to the employee's entitlement as set out below; or - b) Sick leave without pay on production of a medical certificate - i) Employees shall be entitled to 10 days sick leave per year on commencement of employment and 10 days per year until reaching two years' service.
+Employees with two years' service shall be entitled to 15 days per annum.
+Unused sick leave may be accumulated. - ii) Sick leave is to be computed in consecutive working days, but no deduction will be made for absences of less than two hours; - iii) Where an employee is absent on sick leave for two or more days and a non-work day(s) intervenes no deduction will be made for that non-work day(s); - iv) The Secretary may decide that paid sick leave of any special nature of up to two years shall not be included in the aggregate of sick leave taken, but noted on the employee's leave record.
+Such leave may include periods of work-related sickness caused by infection, disease, injury, or other health-related reason, not compensated by ACC; - Where absence on sick leave extends beyond 5 consecutive working days, employees must produce to the employer a medical certificate stating the probable period of absence; - vi) Where an employee absent on sick leave is suspected of being absent without sufficient cause, the employee may be directed to submit to medical examination by a registered medical practitioner.
+The Secretary may issue the direction for the examination, nominate

-- Where absence on sick leave extends beyond 5 consecutive working days, employees must produce to the employer a medical certificate stating the probable period of absence; - vi) Where an employee absent on sick leave is suspected of being absent without sufficient cause, the employee may be directed to submit to medical examination by a registered medical practitioner.
-The Secretary may issue the direction for the examination, nominate the medical officer and, if warranted, approve a refund of expenses incurred by an employee in complying with this provision; - vii) When sickness or injury occurs before or during a period of annual leave the employer shall allow the period of sickness to be debited against an employee's sick leave entitlement.
+- the medical officer and, if warranted, approve a refund of expenses incurred by an employee in complying with this provision; - vii) When sickness or injury occurs before or during a period of annual leave the employer shall allow the period of sickness to be debited against an employee's sick leave entitlement.
 Notwithstanding this, where annual leave has been approved, and before taking that annual leave an employee becomes sick or injured, or whose spouse or dependent becomes sick or injured, the employer must allow the employee to take the period of sickness or injury as sick leave; - viii) The Secretary may permit employees to anticipate their next year's sick leave entitlement; however, un-accrued entitlements will be deducted from the final pay; - ix) Sick leave for part-time employees will be credited at the same rate as applies for fulltime employees.
-Irrespective of the hours normally worked on a particular day, each day of sick leave will be debited as one full day of sick leave.
+Irrespective of the hours normally worked on a particular day, each day of sick leave will be debited as one full day of sick leave. - x) If an employee is sick (or caring for a sick dependant) with a notifiable disease and has insufficient sick/dependent leave, they may receive additional discretionary leave/paid special leave so they continue to be paid.